 Staff and faculty members are required to contact the local authorities to report the criminal action.
 The Executive Director and/or Director of Compliance of ATA must also be notified of the incident.
 ATA will cooperate with the local authorities in prosecuting any and all persons involved in criminal activities on ATA property or at ATA related functions.
-ATA will keep a record of all criminal occurrences beginning August 1991, and will provide a copy of this information to all students and employees.
-ATA will also provide this information to all prospective students and employees, upon request, beginning September 1, 1992 and each year thereafter.
+ATA will keep a record of all criminal occurrences.